 I have been searching the internet for information on rat/mouse-like animals in South Sulawesi and cannot find out if the dead animal (caught by our cat) in the pictures above here is a shrew or a type of rat.
 Because of the long snout my first guess was shrew, but later I got confused.
 It has white teeth and a long tail with widely spaced long hairs.

 Latin: Rattus Sp.

 Luckily we don't often have rats visiting our garden, but it happens.
 All over town there are rats living near gutters and canals, so there is always a chance that at some point they check your garden for something edible.
 I was surprised to discover that rats sometimes visit our mango tree and eat the still unripe mangos.
 I know that pregnant women sometimes go for strange food.
 Does the same go for pregnant rats, or do just all rats like raw fruits?

 Latin: Felis catus

-all their own personality.
+their own personality.
 Though most cats sleep a lot and like to go their own way, they can be nice company.
 And a good thing is that they control the number of rodents visiting our garden.
 Next to rats and mice our cat likes to catch (and eat)

 skinks, geckos and locusts.

 Most cats in Indonesia have a short, kinked tail.
-Even when you think that you have found a cat with a perfectly straight tail, you often can still feel a little twist in it.
+Even when you think that you have found a cat with a perfectly straight tail, you often still can feel a little twist in it.
 From own observation I know that these cats were born like this.
-So it not a result of an accident or the "cutting off" as some people believe.
+So it is not the result of an accident or the "cutting off" as some people believe.
 The most acceptable reason I have heard is that the strange shaped tails are the result of inbreeding.
 Most cats in Indonesia walk freely around their home and that is where they meet other cats.
 They don't know (or don't care?) who of these cats are their close relatives.